spooky-th-ghost/dagathia/README.md

 ### Bheldus Glitterfist
 The longest reigning king is none other than the boisterous Dwarven warrior known as Bheldus Glitterfist.
-Known for his good humor and propensity for revelry, Bheldus most notably of all owns over half of the property in Turta' Mara, where he can be found resting at his keep when there is no rumor of new treasure worth finding.
+Known for his good humor and propensity for revelry, Bheldus most notably of all owns over half of the property in Tura' Mara, where he can be found resting at his keep when there is no rumor of new treasure worth finding.
 Though Bheldus commands great respect and legions of men, he is a simple man, and pursues the most common goal among pirates: Riches.
 This is more than apparent when one encounters his crew, all clad in glittering armor and jewels atop his massive gold plated steam charger *The Seas Bounty*.
 It is said that if Bheldus were to upturn his vaults, he could fill the sea itself.

 \pagebreakNum